amar528/amar528.github.io/googleProject/README.md

 Amar's code for the Google Python Class (https://developers.google.com/edu/python/)

-This was attempted in 1 day across 7/8 March 2024.
+This was attempted in 2 days across 7-9 March 2024.
 Coded using PyCharm Community Edition, on MacOS.

-TODO: the final exercise 'logpuzzle'

 Thanks !